AztecProtocol/engineering-designs/docs/building-in-chunks/dd.md

 ## Some known issues

-It is currently unknown how long it will actually take to get blob transactions include; leaders give themselves very little time to build blocks, as they want to submit their transaction as early in their slot as possible to give the greatest chance for inclusion.
+It is currently unknown how long it will actually take to get blob transactions included in L1.
+Furthermore, there's a tension between waiting until the last viable moment for sending the L1 tx, so the proposer has more time to include more L2 txs in the block, and sending the L1 tx as early as possible in the L2 slot, to maximize chances for inclusion.

 The load places on the p2p system is also quite bursty: it is not until the leader has fully executed their block and sent around their proposal that replicas have any idea what transactions need including, and it is not guaranteed that they have those transactions ahead of time, so they must aggressively request the transactions from their peers.

 The first guarantee exposed to the user is the block proposal on L1, which is roughly the duration of a slot (presently 36 seconds).
 This means that on average, a user must wait around 36 + 18 = 54 seconds, since they will have likely submitted in the middle of slot `n`, for inclusion in slot `n+1`.
 This guarantee is quite strong- if the block is not finalized, then the currently suggested slashing parameters would slash the entire committee for 17% of their deposit.
 If it costs $10K to be a validator, and there are 48 validators in the committee, that is an ~$80K guarantee.

-It is also the case that if a leader builds their block and doesn't submit it to L1 for any reason, that work was wasted.
+It is also the case that if a leader builds their block and doesn't submit it to L1 for any reason, that work was wasted as the proposer does not accrue any fees.
+This means we could provide a user with a slightly earlier softer confirmation of inclusion for their tx, when all attestations are collected but before the block lands in L1, since the proposer is incentivized that the block makes it to L1.

 # Building in Chunks